History of John Madden in Timeline

 August 2018: Stopped Regular Radio Call-ins

-On December 25, 2021, the Fox network presented All Madden, a documentary highlighting John Madden's rise to stardom as an NFL coach and broadcaster.
+On December 25, 2021, the Fox network presented All Madden, a documentary highlighting Madden's rise to stardom as an NFL coach and broadcaster.
+The film premiered prior to a Christmas Day contest on Fox between the Cleveland Browns and Green Bay Packers in Green Bay.

 December 28, 2021: John Madden's Death

-Until his death in 2021, John Madden was better known as the face of Madden NFL to contemporary football fans than as a Super Bowl-winning coach and broadcaster.
+Up until his death in 2021, John Madden was better known as the face of Madden to contemporary football fans than as a Super Bowl-winning coach and broadcaster.

-On Madden Day, June 1, 2022, it was announced that all editions of Madden NFL 23 would feature John Madden on the cover in tribute of his legacy.
+On Madden Day, June 1, 2022, EA Sports announced that all editions of Madden NFL 23 would feature Madden on the cover in tribute of his legacy.
+The next gen version cover being a picture of Madden celebrating his victory as the head coach of the Oakland Raiders in Super Bowl XI, and the All Madden Edition cover being based on the cover of the series' 1st installment, John Madden Football.

 In October 2022, Cal Poly and the Madden family announced that John Madden had donated a leading contribution toward a total $30-million football facility on the Cal Poly campus.

-In 2025, John Madden's grandson, Jesse, was hired as a quality control coach for the Washington Commanders.
+In 2025, John Madden's grandson, Jesse Madden, was hired as an assistant coach for the Washington Commanders.